-In Hokkaido, Drosophila suzukii is considered a domestic species associated with human habitation (Toda and Fukuda 1985).
+In Hokkaido, Japan, Drosophila suzukii is considered a domestic species associated with human habitation (Toda and Fukuda 1985).
 The species is believed to over winter in the colder north of Japan in sheltered human habitation sites, re-invading rural areas during summer.
-In Canada, Drosophila suzukii has been shown to be associated with grocery stores, fruit stands and outside a fruit packing house at the end of summer (BCMAL 2010).
-In Oregon, over wintering experiments have shown very low survival with only one adult in 1 000 surviving until spring (Smyth and Saverimuttu 2010).
-More recently, adult over-winter survival has shown be to higher depending on the experimental conditions (Walsh et al. in press).
+In Canada, Drosophila suzukii has been shown to be associated with grocery stores, fruit stands and outside a fruit packing house at the end of summer (BCMAL 2010); and in residential areas in late autumn after crops have been harvested (Fisher et al. 2010).
+Adults have also been trapped in packing houses in Washington and Florida, USA (WSUE 2010; Tri-ology 2011).
+In Oregon, field over wintering experiments have shown very low survival with only one adult in 1000 surviving until spring (DAFF 2010).
+More recently, adult over winter survival has shown be to higher depending on the experimental conditions (Walsh et al. 2011; Brewer et al. 2012).
 In over wintering trials in Japan, survival can vary from 0-23% and moisture may also play a role in the survival of adults during winter (Sasaki and Sato 1995b).
-In Oregon, milder temperatures over winter (mean = 8.6 °C) allow some larvae (6%) and pupae to survive to adulthood (Walsh et al. in press).
+In Oregon, USA, milder temperatures over winter (mean = 8.6 °C) allow some larvae (6%) and pupae to survive to adulthood (Walsh et al. 2011).